 Certain services/procedures require prior authorization from Amerigroup for participating and nonparticipating PCPs and specialists.
-Please refer to the list below or the Precertification Lookup tool online, or call Provider Services at the DSU at 1-866-805-4589 for more information.
-You can also access information concerning prior authorization requirements on our website at https://providers.amerigroup.com.
+Please refer to the list below or the Precertification Lookup tool online, or call Provider Services at 866-805-4589 for more information.
+You can also access information concerning prior authorization requirements on our website at https://provider.amerigroup.com.

-CMS defines an expedited/urgent request as 'an expedited/urgent request for a determination is a request in which waiting for a decision under the standard time frame could place the member's life, health or ability to regain maximum function in seriously jeopardy.'
+CMS defines an expedited/urgent request as 'a request in which waiting for a decision under the standard time frame could place the member's life, health or ability to regain maximum function in seriously jeopardy.'
 Contracted providers should submit requests in accordance with CMS guidelines to allow for organization determinations within the standard turnaround time, unless the member urgently needs care based on the CMS definition of an expedited/urgent request.